PAST2212/domainthreat/README.md

 This is my first Project on Github.

 Here you can find a Domain Monitoring tool.
-You can monitor your company brands (e.g. "amazon"), your mailing domains (e.g. "companygroup.com) or other words.
+You can monitor your company brands (e.g. "amazon"), your mailing domains (e.g. "companygroup) or other words.

 You can recognize
 - combo squatting (e.g. amazon-shop.com),